Neovodoo/ETL/README.md

 ## Transform recieved data

-Data transformation involves converting the cleansed and merged data into a format suitable for specific applications.
+Data transformation involves converting the cleansed data into a format suitable for specific applications.
 This feature includes tasks such as data enrichment, normalization, and schema mapping.
 The transformed data is structured in a way that makes it easy to load.
 ### Implementation Rules:
   - Convert data to the required format
   - Contract compliance